gmmoura/atlas-dns-chaos-2-rtt-countries/README.md

 ##  What can you do with this?

-   * Use JSON or CSV output to produce nice World heatmaps (see demo visualization below)
+   * Use JSON or CSV output to produce nice World heatmaps or do other analysis

 ##  Generate world maps
    * Go to ``visualization/``